-ALPHA is an international collaboration based at CERN, and whose aim is stable trapping of antihydrogen atoms, the antimatter counterpart of the simplest atom, hydrogen.
+ALPHA is an international collaboration based at CERN, and who is working with trapped antihydrogen atoms, the antimatter counterpart of the simplest atom, hydrogen.
 By precise comparisons of hydrogen and antihydrogen, the experiment hopes to study fundamental symmetries between matter and antimatter.

 The first antiprotons were caught last night in the new ALPHA2 catching trap, the first component of the next generation of the ALPHA experiment to be installed.
 This is the representation of the first 'hot dump' -- where we release the captured antiprotons, allowing them to annihilate on the surrounding apparatus.
 The annihilation converts the antiprotons into high-energy charged particles, which are counted by detectors surrounding the apparatus.
 Because we detect the annihilations at the same time as we release the trap, we can be sure that the antiprotons have been captured in the trap.
 Read more about the Penning trap in How ALPHA works.